stephaniemagdic/doth_translate/README.md

   + Clone your new repo down to your local machine in your chosen directory
   + Type ```npm install``` into the command line to install all dependencies
   + Type ```npm start``` into to the command line to start the React app.
 A browser window will appear running a local host url

+#### Attention: The API that supported this application was recently made unaccessible.
+The new data being used for Shakesperean quotes is hardcoded data.
+Therefore the code you see in the src folder might not accurately reflect the code you see in the browser.
+This quick deployment is a short term fix.

 ---